adityasd314/enron-dataset-semantic-search-opensearch-ml-commons/README.md

 This project demonstrates how to build a semantic search solution for the Enron email dataset using OpenSearch and its Machine Learning (ML) Commons plugin for generating vector embeddings.

+If you want to view the search query results, refer to the [results.md](./results.md) file.

 Link to Enron Dataset: [Kaggle Enron Email Dataset](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset/ "null")

 1\.
 Data Preparation